kathianadiaz/DQB/README.md

 Instructions:

-First, to get started, use the command: python3 DQB.py

-Write the DQB source code on a .txt file called DQB_script.
+1. Write the DQB source code on a .txt file called DQB_script.

-Run the DQB_blackbox which initializes, compiles, and trains the agent.
+2. Run the DQB_blackbox which initializes, compiles, and trains the agent.

-Observe the agent's training process!
+3. Observe the agent's training process!
 You have the option to display the environment as it trains and the model's status episode by episode.

 ## Language Features